 – Introduction to the horticultural requirements of the above-mentioned plants as well as the pragmatic relationship between how plants are commercially produced and how they are used in the designed landscape.

-The second half of the semester is structured around lectures, drawing and design exercises.
+The second half of the semester, taught by Rosetta Elkin, is structured around lectures, drawing and design exercises.
 Students will be introduced to the growth characteristics of urban trees, their form, scale and responses to the environment.
 We will learn how to advocate for trees in the urban environment with various graphic techniques, writing, and an understanding of how trees shape and are shaped by urban conditions.
 Students will be introduced to a series of planting typologies and will carry out design exercises using those typologies, while focusing on the experience and compositional characteristics of the tree species studied earlier in the semester.